 Step 2: Apply for Registration Certificate

 Step 4: Open bank account

-HROne can understand your business and your business objectives well and provide an in-depth guidance about the business types which are most suitable for your market-entry into China.
-We can further guide you about how much investment you should have, to form a company in China and about the mandatory requirements for a business to succeed in China!
+We, at HROne, can guide you about how much investment you should have, to form a company in China or to use our PEO services, and about the mandatory requirements for a business to succeed in China!